Fittiboy/clip-downloader/README.md

 # Download Twitch Clips
-Simply change the `https://clips.twitch.tv/KomodoHype…` link into `https://clips.fitti.io/KomodoHype…`, and you will be redirected to the clip file.
+Simply change the `twitch.tv` part of any clip link to `fitti.io`, and you will be redirected to the clip download.
-Just do ctrl+s to save it!
+Some browsers may play the video file, instead of opening the download dialog.
+In that case, just hit ctrl+s.